From language learning theories to the best Italian course

 The forgetting curve slopes steeply downward after you first learn something.
 New material tends not to stay around for long.

 This points to why cramming is a bad way to learn.
 It might help you pass the exam, but you will soon forget everything you were tested on.

 Luckily, the curve can be softened by reviewing the information at particular intervals.
 That is to say, spaced repetition.

 This chart uses a modern version of the formula to show how the curve eases after repetitions.

 As you can see in the diagram, you are likely to forget information quickly if you only learn it once.
 The blue line is pretty steep, meaning that one day after you learn something new, there’s only about a 60% chance you’ll remember it.

-For your first review session, the spaced repetition system algorithm will give you information to review shortly after you learned it (between 7 and 24 hours, depending on difficulty).
+For your first review session, the spaced repetition system algorithm will give you information to review shortly after you learn it (between 7 and 24 hours, depending on difficulty).

 See how the second curve (in red) is already a lot less steep than the first?
-That means that it’ll take longer for you to forget that info that you just studied.
+That means that it’ll take longer for you to forget the info that you just studied.

 The algorithm will present you with information to review less and less often (unless you have trouble remembering it) until you’ve committed the info to your long-term memory.

 Like many people, I’m a busy guy!
 I’m trying to work, write books, dramatically improve my level of language, have a social life, and grocery shop/clean/sleep/eat/write blogs & e-mails/exercise, etc. every day.